Gardening Shopping Finance Family

 What Is Fudge, Exactly?

-New fudge recipes, like this one, don’t require you to use a thermometer or wait until the fudge gets to a soft-boil stage.
+New traditional fudge recipes, like this one, don’t require you to use a thermometer or wait until the fudge gets to a soft-boil stage.
 You also won’t need to beat the mixture around until your arms fall off.

 What Is Kahlua?